 You will always measure this rate between a seller/supplier and a customer via 3 main approaches :

 Differences between availability rate and service rate?

-After that, the Walmart warehouse will receive orders from its stores.
-The same formula applies to measure the service rate with the 3 axes: quantity, quality and lead time.
+Then, the Walmart warehouse will receive orders from its stores.
+The same formula applies to measure the service rate with the 3 axes: quantity, quality, and lead time.

-Next, we are going to have a customer who will arrive in front of the Coca-Cola department at the Walmart supermarket.
-In this situation you won’t be able to calculate a service rate because the customer will not order in advance.
-You will just take a picture and see if the product is available or not, so with a fill rate of 100% (available) or 0% (not available).
+Next, we want to assess the level of service impacting the customer that arrives in the Coca-Cola department at the Walmart supermarket.
+In this situation, you won’t be able to calculate a service rate because the customer will not order in advance.
+You will just “take a picture” of the current situation to see if the product is available or not.
+We call this metric the fill rate, which is 100% (available) or 0% (not available).

 Finally, the customer can choose to order directly from the website.
-Here we have the same situation than the store because the customer will not order in advance.
+Here again, the customer will not order in advance.
 We can therefore only measure whether the product is available or not.
 When the product is available on the website, it’s usually related to warehouse availability.

 To summarize: when we have an order, we can refer to the service level according to 3 points (quantity, quality, lead time).
 If we do not have an order, we must rely on the availability rate, either 100% if we have at least 1 product, or 0% if it is out of stock.

 This is a question people often ask me.

 Usually, companies work in terms of quantity (I use this standard in my Excel example), but it depends on your industry.

 The important parameter to consider is the price difference, the difference between the selling price and the cost price.
 If you have very large price differences, you can work in terms of volume, especially if you are selling/supplying raw materials.
 If you work in distribution, my recommendation is to work in selling price (or cost price/purchase price if you work in the industry).